Sfincione 2.0

 Sourdough Focaccia

-Mix together 410 g of water and 530 g of bread flour and set to autolyse for up to six hours.
+Feed your starter appoximately 5-6 hours before you’re ready to build your dough.
+This recipe is designed to do a bulk fermentation at room temperature overnight so I aim to start building the dough around 7pm.
+Mix together 420 g of water and 530 g of all purpose flour, cover and set to autolyse for up to six hours.
+Make sure to incorporate all the flour so there are no dry spots.
+I generally do this anywhere from 3-6pm in the afternoon.
 Add 15 g of salt and 90 g of active sourdough starter and start working into the dough with your hands or with a rubber spatula until more or less homogenous.
-Let rest/relax for 45 minutes.
-You’ll want to fold the dough two more times (with your hands) over the course of the next 1 - 2 hours to develop the gluten.
+Let rest/relax for 30 minutes.
+You’ll want to fold the dough at least two more times (with your hands) over the course of the next 1 - 2 hours to develop the gluten.
+If you have time to continue to repeat folds until you’re ready to go to bed, it will result in a superior structured crumb.
 By the end the dough should be very smooth and should not stick to your hands while folding.
-Cover and rest overnight at room temperature.
+Cover and rest overnight at room temperature (approximately 10 hours).

 focaccia stack.jpg

 In the morning transfer the dough to well oiled pan.
 Spread the dough out so it has a uniform thickness.
+Drizzle more olive oil on top of the dough.
 Use the tips of your fingers to press down into dough to create little pockets.
-Drizzle more olive oil on top, sprinkle with flake salt and herbs.
-Let proof in the pan for another 2-3 hours.
+Sprinkle with flake salt and herbs (if you like).
+Let proof in the pan (covered) for about another 2 hours.
+You should observe big gas bubbles forming, and the dough should be very soft and pliable.

 Set oven to 450F.
 Bake for 20 - 25 minutes until golden brown and well risen.
-Remove from oven and try not to eat immediately.
+Remove from oven and allow to cool briefly.

 focaccia dough.jpg